Maximucinus: Discovery and naming

-The genus name combines the Latin word maximus, large, with kynos, the Ancient Greek word for dog.
-The species name was chosen to honour fellow researcher Jeanette Muirhead, for their contributions towards the study of fossil thylacinids.
+In 2001, Stephen Wroe described Maximucinus muirheadae as a new genus and species of thylacinid based on these fossil remains.
+The generic epithet, Maximucinus, is a combination of the Latin word "maximus", meaning large, and the Greek word "kynos", meaning dog.
+The specific name was chosen to honour fellow researcher Jeanette Muirhead, in recognition for her contributions towards the study of fossil thylacinids.